If you want to learn about commercial real estate, you’ve come to the right place.

 - MetroStudy Housing Inventory Reports

 One other common practice in the industry is to trade property level market data with other professionals.
 In other words, if you notice a building recently sold, and you would like to find out more about it, then you can simply call the people involved.
 For example, you might want to call the brokers involved in the transaction and ask them for some more information.
 Appraisers, lenders, owners, etc. are usually open to sharing this information, especially if the favor can be returned.
-Over time, this will allow you to build up your own internal database of market data.
+Over time, this allows you to build up your own internal database of market data.

 Finally, CoStar is a company that aggregates transactional market data all over the U.S. and also in other parts of the world.
 They attempt to combine publicly available data as well as cold call everyone involved in a transaction to collect private market data and then make it available to all of their subscribers.
 While this is helpful, it should be noted that CoStar is both loved and hated inside the industry.
 Because of their extremely high pricing, many small to medium-sized businesses are simply priced out and can’t afford to access the data.